alexbelgium/hassio-addons/flexget/README.md

     "PUID": custom user (default root)
     "PGID": custom user (default root)
-    "WebuiPass": Password to access webui
     "FG_PLUGINS": Plugins addition
     "FG_LOG_LEVEL": Log level (critical|error|warning|info|verbose|debug|trace)

 ## Start

 - Start the addon.
 Wait a while and check the log for any errors.
-- Open yourdomain.com:5050 (where ":5050" is the port configured in the Flexget addon).
-Enable webui in the config file

 ## Troubleshooting